caburj/kwartrack/NOTES.md

 * [ ] Migration.
   - Looks like piecewise migrations are needed when developing new features.

-* [ ] Delete button should only be visible to the owner of the transaction.

 * [ ] Prettier display for the number-of-items-per-page input.

+* [ ] Properly handle "undefined" result from rpc, also error.

 # DONE

 * [X] It's annoying when the columns change width when the content changes.
   Width of the columns should be fixed.
   * Done by setting the width and min-width of the sidebar to be equal.

+* [X] Delete button should only be visible to the owner of the transaction.